Supreme (character): The Return

 Moore continued working on the series until Supreme #56, when it became a miniseries entitled Supreme: The Return.
 After six issues, the miniseries was cancelled when Awesome Comics collapsed.
 According to artist Rick Veitch, Moore had written an additional issue or two which were never published; Supreme: The Return's "biggest failing is that the final issue of the story was never produced.
 This volume takes care of that little problem by ignoring it completely and just tacking 'The End' on the last story."

 After Darius Dax is defeated, Supreme finds an ember of Judy Jordan's consciousness in her body and transfers it to a Suprematon android.
 Although Judy now has superpowers, she has trouble adjusting to another body and missing the last 20 years of her life.
 S-1, the only other sentient Suprematon, expresses his love for her.
-He changes his name to Talos, and they are married by Supreme in the Flying Citadel.
+He changes his name to Talos, and they are married by Supreme in the Citadel Supreme (Supreme's floating fortress).
 They leave Earth and find an uninhabited planet on which to live.

 Ethan Crane's romance with Diana Dane falters when she becomes annoyed with the way he "gets all weird and runs away."
-After arranging a meeting as Ethan, he tries to reconcile with her as Supreme, giving her a tour of the Citadel to give her ideas for Omniman.
+After arranging a meeting as Ethan, he tries to reconcile with her as Supreme, giving her a tour of the Citadel to give her ideas for Omni-Man.
 After a trip to the Supremacy, Diana discovers Ethan's identity and is willing to continue their relationship.

 After Darius Dax becomes the Supremium meteorite at the end of The Story of the Year he is sent to Daxia, a place similar to the Supremacy.
 Every version of Dax before him lives in Daxia, including Darius Duck, Daxor, Daxian, Doomsdax, mad Nazi scientist Dax, and serial-killer transvestite 1980s Dax.
 The combined intelligence of the Daxes allows him to return to the land of the living.
 Again, trying to destroy Supreme, he sets in motion another chain of events involving Billy Friday and Master Meteor.